Ilya626/STT_dataset_preparation_Ru/README.md

 difficulty = 0.3 * WER + 0.7 * (1 - semantic_similarity)
 ```

-If prediction rows contain a `confidence` field, you can supply
-`--confidence-threshold` to drop low-confidence entries.
-The script splits the
-dataset into 30% easy and 70% difficult examples (after trimming difficulty
+The script splits the dataset into 30% easy and 70% difficult examples (after
-outliers), builds a Pareto front over difficulty vs confidence, and produces
+trimming difficulty outliers) and builds a Pareto front over WER vs semantic
+similarity.
+Distribution plots and the WER/semantic Pareto diagram are written
-distribution plots.
-The Pareto front and dominated examples are saved as
+alongside the front and dominated examples in `pareto_front.jsonl` and
-`pareto_front.jsonl` and `beyond_pareto.jsonl` respectively.
-Use `--help` to see
+`beyond_pareto.jsonl`.
+Use `--help` to see all options, including the
-all options, including the `--tail-fraction` parameter that controls outlier
+`--tail-fraction` parameter that controls outlier trimming.
-trimming.

-When confidence values are present, aggregated statistics (mean, median, 5‑th
-and 95‑th percentiles) are written to `confidence_stats.json` to provide a quick
-overview of model certainty.

 The script depends on `sentence-transformers` and `matplotlib` which can be
 installed via pip: